-Upper Mustang is one of the most expensive treks in Nepal, and for good reason.
+Upper Mustang costs more than most Nepal treks, and for good reason.
 The restricted-area permit alone costs more than some entire treks elsewhere in the country.
 But the prices changed in 2025, and the new structure actually makes the trek more accessible than it used to be.
 Here is what the full trip costs in 2026, broken down so you can budget properly.

 Until 2024, the Upper Mustang restricted-area permit cost a flat USD 500 for 10 days.
 If you stayed longer, you paid USD 50 per extra day.
 This meant a short trek and a long trek cost nearly the same in permits, which discouraged shorter itineraries.

 From 2025, Nepal's Department of Immigration switched to a daily rate.
 The permit now costs USD 50 per day.
-For the standard 15-day Upper Mustang trek, your permit comes to USD 750.
+For the standard 10-day Upper Mustang trek, your permit comes to USD 500.
 That is more than the old flat rate, but the daily structure means a shorter 8-day itinerary now costs USD 400 instead of the old USD 500.

 On top of the restricted-area permit, you also need: